luischiang/proactive/README.md

-# Module for proactive install rules in the switches base on json text files
+# Module for proactively install rules from the file: /configuration/startup/proactive-ruleset.xml

+# the sample file is created at /configuration/startup/example-ruleset.xml